Meet Your Coach

 Spirituality is also an important connection for me.
 The ancestors I never met have formed who I am, what I value, and how I work with others.
 I am also Christian (Roman Catholic) but I recognize that there are many paths to God, the Divine, or Transcendence.
 As a spiritual director trained by the Jesuits (Society of Jesus), I respect that everyone is on a journey of their own.

-Finally, my training as a psychologist with expertise in empathy, relationships, and mindfulness has fueled my desire to support the development of leaders who can co-create healthy environments.
+Finally, my training as a health psychologist with expertise in empathy, relationships, and mindfulness has fueled my desire to support the development of leaders who can co-create healthy environments.
 I am further inspired by liberation psychologies, which recognize that accompaniment, solidarity, and systemic change are needed to support the health and well-being of everyone.